Contact us on:

 LABBS holds an annual convention in late autumn.
 This is an exciting weekend, packed with competitions for both choruses and quartets and shows with talented performances from the best of barbershop across the UK and barbershop organisations around the world.
 Representatives also compete with success at a European level, and travel to showcase the best talent in Europe and the USA.
 Choruses and quartets are frequently involved in competitions and shows around the UK and representation from the top choruses is commonplace at the finals of BBC3's Choir of the Year and at the International Eisteddfod.

 It also provides regular education for its members to continue to grow and develop in the craft of barbershop and harmony.
 This is offered through regional education days, national quartet weekends and many other events, which all aim to increase members' knowledge of barbershop and to raise performance skill levels.
 LABBS’ Education & Judging Committee is integral to this and is made up of experienced members of the association.
 They are also internationally-qualified judges for regional, national and international competitions.

 At a local level, all its affiliated clubs and quartets are active in their communities, putting on their own concerts and singing for local organisations and charity events.

 Thameside Ladies Barbershop Group then

 Ladies Association of British Barbershop Singers

 ...leading the way in harmony

-Thameside Harmony Chorus is seeking a new MD who understand the barbershop genre to lead a committed and enthusiastic group of about 18 members with inspiration and drive and ability to motivate.
+Thameside Harmony Chorus is seeking a new MD who understand or can quickly learn the barbershop genre to lead a committed and enthusiastic group of about 20 members with inspiration and drive and ability to motivate.